 Auto Consultant – John Boyd: The Cool Car Guy

-John is an auto consultant with his license at a car dealership in Denver, Colorado.
+John is an auto consultant who owns CoolCarGuy.com, a licensed car dealership in Lone Tree, CO.
 He can help you save time and money on any make or model, new or used, lease or purchase – nationwide!
 Call or email John about your next vehicle! email@example.com Twitter @coolcarguy